OUR HISTORY

 A compilation of fashion elegance from André Laug: Top left features a model in a crisp white blouse and wide-brimmed hat; top right showcases two models in grey tailored jackets with white accents; bottom left highlights a romantic white blouse with delicate patterning; bottom right shows a model in a white blouse with floral details.
 Left photo by Arthur Elgort, right photo by Bill Connors, both capturing the timeless grace of the designer's work.

-1981, Laug's Asymmetrical Innovation and American Market Triumph
+1981, Laug's Asymmetrical innovation and american market triumph

 Without renouncing his clean stylistic touch Laug toyed with the destabilization of his structured lines by introducing asymmetry.
-For the S/S collection he developed a signature collection that featured the dress coat, refined by his signature attention to detail: folds of asymmetrical skirts, the use of fluffy, polka-dotted collars, pleated collarettes and an abundance of lace.
+For the S/S collection he developed a signature collection that featured the dress coat (robe-manteau), refined by his signature attention to detail: folds of asymmetrical skirts, the use of fluffy, polka-dotted collars, pleated collarettes and an abundance of lace.
 The American market, which was already the largest market for Laug’s blouses, was enthusiastic for the new designs on the runway.
 The same year he was featured by Harper’s Bazaar in their March issue.

 Photos by Bill Connors © Harper Bazaar- Hearst

-1982, International Acclaim and Iconic Collaborations
+1982, Iconic Collaborations

 Laug drew critical acclaim on the international runways.
 It was “the despair of the press to forgo the obvious, and the delight of the clients who wont to be elegant without ever being boring,” wrote Vogue on Laug in their March issue.
 The magazine dedicated a feature spread to the designer, photographed by Arthur Elgort, and interpreted by the famous model Susan Hess (accompanied for the occasion by her managers Jerry and Eileen Ford, who came to Italy to meet the “Parisian of Rome”).
 Susan joined a long list of the world’s celebrity top models, including Pat Cleveland, Margaret Donahoe, Linda Evangelista, Jerry Hall, and Iman, to model for André Laug.
 In September the iconic photographer Helmut Newton realized a photo shoot of a short story written by Natalia Aspesi, always in Vogue, dedicated to the contemporary woman: models were dressed in Laug.